Burbot in Saskatchewan

 General Limits

-The limit for Burbot is 8 in Saskatchewan provincial waters.
+The limit for Burbot is Limit 8 in Saskatchewan provincial waters.
 Some provincial waters may have different limits for Burbot or be closed to fishing altogether.
 Always double check with the Sask Anglers Guide before heading out.

 Lakes with Burbot